Badgerati/Pode/docs/Tutorials/ServerRestarting/FileMonitoring.md

 }
 ```

-Once enabled, Pode will actively monitor all file changes made within the root directory of your script.
-For example, if your script was at `C:/Apps/Pode/server.ps1`, then Pode will monitor the `C:/Apps/Pode` directory and all sub-directories/files for changes (exclusions can be configured, see below).
+Once enabled, Pode will actively monitor all file changes made within the root directory of your server.
+For example, if your server was at `C:/Apps/Pode/server.ps1`, then Pode will monitor the `C:/Apps/Pode` directory and all sub-directories/files for changes (exclusions can be configured, see below).
 When a change is detected, Pode will wait 2 seconds before initiating the restart - this is so multiple rapid file changes don't trigger multiple restarts.

 The file changes which are being monitored by Pode are: